-- 3. Mount the receiver/antenna using the supplied double-sided tape. - 4.
-Route the receiver/antenna cable to the control module and plug it into the four-pin antenna connector.
+- 1. Clean the mounting area with a quality glass cleaner or alcohol to remove any dirt or residue. - 2.
+Plug the transceiver/antenna cable into the transceiver/antenna. - 3.
+Mount the transceiver/antenna using the supplied double-sided tape. - 4.
+Route the transceiver/antenna cable to the control module and plug it into the four-pin antenna connector.